Lykos153/git-annex-remote-googledrive/README.md

-# git-annex gdrive special remote
+# git-annex special remote for GoogleDrive

-This python rewrite of git-annex-remote-gdrive aims to add even faster support for Google Drive to git-annex.
+git-annex-remote-googledrive adds direct and fast support for Google Drive to git-annex.

 __Stability note:__
-Still testing. _Although it should be reliable, please for the time being keep additional copies of all data you do not want to lose._ A [numcopies](https://git-annex.branchable.com/git-annex-numcopies/) value greater than 1 is a good idea anyway.
+This software is still being tested. _Although it should be reliable, please for the time being keep additional copies of all data you do not want to lose._ A [numcopies](https://git-annex.branchable.com/git-annex-numcopies/) value greater than 1 is a good idea anyway.

 ## Requirements
 git-annex-remote-googledrive requires Python 3.6, [pydrive](https://github.com/googledrive/PyDrive) and [annexremote](https://github.com/Lykos153/AnnexRemote).